 Business continuity has always been important within Britain however over the last 40 years with the threat of the Cold War, then the IRA and more recently al-Qaeda and other fanatical organisations the importance of BC implementation has been at the forefront.
 Historically, it was more a case that only large global companies who would prepare for such disasters.
 In more recent times there has been a shift from only large companies preparing for the worst scenario to smaller companies preparing themselves for many eventualities.
 With the increase in business standards, insurance policies and compliance policies requiring a business continuity plan to be in place; there has been a rapid growth in companies preparing themselves with a business Continuity plan.

 Think of a business continuity plan as an inexpensive form of insurance against disaster for your company.
 Even so, very few companies put forth the effort of drawing one up.
-In their defence, the task can seem daunting to those who have never done it before.
+In their defense, the task can seem daunting to those who have never done it before.

-Analyzing the Five Different Steps of the Business Continuity Planning Cycle
+Analysing the Five Different Steps of the Business Continuity Planning Cycle

 The business continuity planning cycle consists of 5 primary steps:

 - Testing & Organization Acceptance

 While there are still other steps that a business may wish to include, these are the 5 that are included in every BCP plan.